-The types of features and function of an alarm system can vary greatly by the type of business being protected, experts said.
-A reputable alarm company will perform a site survey before recommending an alarm system or any security equipment.
+The features and functions of a security system can vary greatly depending on the type of business being protected.
+A reputable security company will perform a site survey before recommending an alarm system or any security equipment.

 “A jewelry store, for example, has different needs than other businesses that do not have the same type of high-value inventory,” said Andy Lowitt, vice president of Lowitt Alarms, a security system provider.

-The system should provide the ability to monitor entrances and exits as well as any windows or other ways burglars might enter the premises.
+While the configurations vary, business alarms systems have several key components: video surveillance, alarms and sensors.
+Any security system should provide the ability to monitor entrances, exits, windows and other ways burglars might enter the premises.

 “You need to be aware that some vendors may charge for false alarms, so be sure to understand who is called when an alarm is triggered and any charges for that service,” Black said.